Affiliate links on SoundGuys may earn us a commission. Learn more.

 How to use workout headphones and glasses

-Glasses make wearing headphones painful; fortunately, there are ways to mitigate the pain.
+Glasses (or ear piercings) make wearing headphones painful; fortunately, there are ways to mitigate the pain.
 We have an in-depth explainer, but if you’re short on time here are the key steps to take in order to workout with glasses and headphones.

 Roll with over-ear headphones: on-ear headphones only exacerbate discomfort along common pressure points on and behind the ears.
 Make sure to get breatheable ear pads if your workout headphones don’t include them.
 If your headset allows it, reduce clamping force.
 You’ll have the most success and least pain by getting workout earbuds, though.